sebastian-sl/Basics/00 BASICS/readme.md

 ## Basics
 In this Basics we will discuss datatypes and some basic methods of every programming language.
-I won't go into detail about every datatype and leave some out some of them which are either self-explanatory or aren't used often (for example boolean, bytes, sets).
+I won't go into detail about every datatype since that would be too much.
+I will leave out some of the easier datatypes (like int, float, booleans) aswell as not really frequently used ones (like bytes, sets - at least i barely use them).